McBride, No. 11 West Virginia rally past No. 10 Texas Tech - WHIZ News

+“We finally made shots,” coach Bob Huggins said.
+“We had opportunities.
+We missed free throws.
+We turned it over.
+We were our own worst enemy for the first 32 minutes.
+Then the ball started going in for us.
+That’s the crazy thing.
+Once it starts going in, it has a tendency to keep going.”

-Jalen Bridges and reserve Sean McNeil each scored 13 points for West Virginia (11-4, 4-3 Big 12), which trailed by 12 with about seven minutes left.
+Jalen Bridges and reserve Sean McNeil each scored 13 points for West Virginia, which trailed by 12 with about seven minutes left.
 Derek Culver had 10 points and nine rebounds.

 McBride’s 3-pointer with 1:36 left tied it at 84, but McClung responded with his own 3 with 1:10 remaining.